alextle0125/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
   * Realtime editing of HTML and CSS
-  Elements tab: allows for editting of source code
+  <p>Elements tab: allows for editting of source code</p>
   * Javascript Debugging

   * Performance Optimization
-  Network tab: displays a list of specifications for each file and associated elements or files requested for download and downloaded by browser upon upload of web page
+  <p>Network tab: displays a list of specifications for each file and associated elements or files requested for download and downloaded by browser upon upload of web page</p>

 * What's the quick key for your OS to spawn the Dev Tools inspector?
-Crl+Shift+I
+<p>Crl+Shift+I</p>

 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
 (Surprisingly, it's not just black!)